FAIR-BioRS/Guidelines/main/README.md

 ## 5. Share software on an archival repository

 5.1.
-If applicable, share software on a language-specific repository (e.g., [PyPI]() or [Conda]() for Python packages, [CRAN]() for R packages, [Dockstore]() for Docker-based tools) or a biomedical-specific repository (e.g., [ModelDB](https://senselab.med.yale.edu/ModelDB/) for computational neuroscience models, [Bioconductors](https://www.bioconductor.org/) for R-packages aimed at the analysis of genomics data).
+If applicable, share software on a language-specific repository (e.g., [PyPI](https://pypi.org/) or [Conda](https://anaconda.org/anaconda/repo) for Python packages, [npm registry](https://www.npmjs.com/) for JavaScript packages, [CRAN](https://cran.r-project.org/) for R packages, [Dockstore](https://dockstore.org/) for Docker-based tools) or a biomedical-specific repository (e.g., [ModelDB](https://senselab.med.yale.edu/ModelDB/) for computational neuroscience models, [Bioconductors](https://www.bioconductor.org/) for R-packages aimed at the analysis of genomics data).
 The [Registry of Research Data Repositories](https://www.re3data.org/) can be used to find a suitable repository.
 Do this for each version release of your software.

 5.2.
 Share software on [Zenodo](https://zenodo.org/) or [Figshare](https://figshare.com/).
 Source code of the software with all the above-mentioned metadata files must be shared.
 Executables must be shared as well if available.
 Do this for each version release of your software.